BillJr99/Ursinus-CS173/_pages/Activities/activity-arrays3.md

 ---
 layout: activity
-permalink: /Activities/Arrays3
+permalink: /Activities/Arrays/Strings
-title: "CS173: Intro to Computer Science - Arrays"
+title: "CS173: Intro to Computer Science - Arrays of Strings"
-excerpt: "CS173: Intro to Computer Science - Arrays"
+excerpt: "CS173: Intro to Computer Science - Arrays of Strings"

 info:
-  prev: ./Arrays2
+  prev: ../Arrays2

   goals:
     - To be able to print an array